wincle626/ZCU106_FFT_REF_DESIGN/README.md

 ## Undervolt Error Detection

-So far, by tuning both VCCINT and VCCBRAM to the lowest voltage before crash, there is no error captured by reading the pre-written data from BRAM.
+So far, by tuning both VCCINT and VCCBRAM to the lowest voltage before crash, there is no error captured by comparing the FFT output to DFT output both using the same pre-defined input data.